tafmuta/lendingSystem/README.md

 # lendingSystem
-System built in java to handle customer loan transactions
+System built in Python to handle customer loan transactions